zapdos26/mIRC-TwitchBot-Linux/README.md

 A list of commands can be found here: https://goo.gl/o1Otwc

-The bot currently runs as Jellie_bot in GoodTimesWithScar's streams and Ak47PomPoms in Chickenb0ne's streams.
+The bot currently runs as Jellie_bot in GoodTimesWithScar's streams, D_A_I_N_A in zueljin's streams, and Ak47PomPoms in Chickenb0ne's streams.

 Currently, the cooldown for custom commands as well as the !uptime command is 5 seconds for moderators and 30 seconds for all other users.
 This can be changed however editing both the Uptime.ini and adddelcom.ini.
 I am planning on adding custom cooldowns in the future.